Cardi B Strips Naked On Instagram To Debunk Billboard Music Awards Wardrobe Malfunction Rumors

 Instagram hasn’t removed the video from the platform, as of writing.
 The social media giant is known for having a strict policy when it comes to nudity in their posts.
 According to the policy on their community guidelines website, nudity is not allowed.

 “This includes photos, videos, and some digitally-created content that show sexual intercourse, genitals, and close-ups of fully-nude buttocks,” their policy says.
 “It also includes some photos of female nipples, but photos of post-mastectomy scarring and women actively breastfeeding are allowed.
-Nudity in photos of paintings and sculptures is OK, too.
+Nudity in photos of paintings and sculptures is OK, too.”

 It remains to be seen whether Instagram will view Cardi’s video as violating its rules.